Remote Teaching Toolkit

 - Grade assignments and provide feedback to students on their work

-Blackboard is mobile friendly, and students can complete tasks on their mobile devices.
+Canvas is mobile friendly, and students can complete tasks on their mobile devices using the Canvas Student App.

 Teaching with Zoom – Best Practices